MsUn-123/py_api_link_observer/README.md

 ## About <a name = "about"></a>

 Python FastAPI app that stores links-xpath-stringValue entry in the SQLAlchemy database and checks periodically using Selenium if this value changes.
+Useful if you need to snipe something from online-shops or in case you dont trust auto-emailing systems.

 This project is not very scalable (for now), so it's for personal use only.